guhjy/ruleapply/README.md

 ruleapply
 =========

-An R package that applies and logs simple data transformation rules
+An R package that applies and logs simple data transformation rules.

+This package is in an experimental phase and is for now aimed to be allow us to experiment with ways to store and log data transformations.